Rachel’s two week trip across South India

 On her first trip to India Rachel wanted to explore both North and South India.
 On a month long visit to India, Rachel chose to explore a couple of weeks exploring the South.

 The South is not as chaotic as the North yet is still visited by a lot of travelers.
-An interesting mix of beautiful beaches; wildlife and architecture make south India a lucrative destination for travelers.
+An interesting combination of beautiful beaches; wildlife and architecture makes South India a very interesting destination for travelers.

 - Day 1 - 3Mumbai

 The city of dreams is home to Bollywood and almost twenty million immigrants.